bingomanatee/forest-2/README.md

 in your configuration you can (optional) limit:

 * which type(s) you want to allow the Leaf instance to allow (a string, or an array of strings)
-* one or more tests you want the Leaf instance to allow (a function or an array of functions)
+* one or more test you want the Leaf instance to allow (a function or an array of functions)
-* you can for brevity set `tests: true` which will snapshot the type of the initial value (after filtering, see below) and requires all following values to equal that type.
+* you can for brevity set `test: true` which will snapshot the type of the initial value (after filtering, see below) and requires all following values to equal that type.

 #### custom validators